 Existing literature documents cross country differences in female labor force participation rate (LFPR) (see Verick 2014).
-A large strand of research has been devoted to explain this phenomenon in an attempt to relate it to economic development, economic empowerment, and reduce risk of poverty (Polachek 2006; Verick 2014; Kluve and Schmitz 2014).
+A large strand of research has been devoted to explain this phenomenon and relate it to economic development (Polachek 2006; Verick 2014; Kluve and Schmitz 2014).
 Economists often look at the supply side effect, mainly highlighting the role of societal and cultural barriers (see Olsen et al 2006 and Neff et al 2012); lack of crèches and institutional child support for female workers (see Bick 2010); spouse's level of income; expected market wage; and fertility (See klasen and Pieters 2012).